valentingarnier/onlineResume/content/home/experience.md

     date_start: '2019-09-01'
     date_end: '2020-12-01'
     description: |2-
         Have to ensure good content on different social medias: Instagram, Twitter Facebook and LinkedIn.
-Responsible for writing articles about events happening on        the campus, and interviewing people related to computer science.
+Responsible for writing articles about events happening on        the campus, and interviewing people related to Computer Science.

+  - title: Private Tutor
+    company: EPFL
+    company_url: ''
+    location: Lausanne
+    date_start: '2019-02-16'
+    date_end: '2020-06-01'
+    description: Private tutor for individual students at EPFL in various faculties.
+Ran tutoring sessions in Algorithms, Analysis and Linear Algebra.

   - title: Teaching Assistant for Internet & Code for girls
     company: EPFL